microbiome/course_2021_radboud/index.md

 documentation.
 These are explained in more detail in the online book [Orchestrating Microbiome Analysis](https://microbiome.github.io/OMA).

-This training material walks you through an example workflow that shows the standard steps of taxonomic data analysis covering data access, exploration, analysis, visualization and reporoducible reporting. **You can run the workflow by simply copy-pasting the
+The training material walks you through an example workflow that shows the standard steps of taxonomic data analysis covering data access, exploration, analysis, visualization and reporoducible reporting. **You can run the workflow by simply copy-pasting the